You get attention. It feels good.

 TYPE 1

-PASSIVE RISK
+OPPORTUNITY RISK

 You run campaigns.
 The booth is busy.
 And then, nothing.
 Nobody owns what happens after the attention.